-V. DEFINITIONS
+DEFINITIONS

 Homeless children and youth - The McKinney-Vento Homeless Assistance Act (42 U.S.C.
-11431 et seq.) defines "homeless children and youth" as individuals who lack a fixed, regular, and adequate nighttime residence (within the meaning of section 103(a)(1)); and includes children and youth who:
+11431 et seq.) defines "homeless children and youth" as individuals who lack a fixed, regular, and adequate nighttime residence (within the meaning of section 103(a)(1)); and includes:

-- a) are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; - b) are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; - c) are living in emergency or transitional shelters; - d) are abandoned in hospitals; or are awaiting foster care placement; - b) have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings (within the meaning of section 103 (a)(2)(c)); - c) are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and - d) migratory children living in circumstances described in a) through c).
+- children and youths who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; are abandoned in hospitals; or are awaiting foster care placement; - b) children and youth who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings (within the meaning of section 103 (a)(2)(c)); - c) children and youth who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and - d) migratory children living in circumstances described in a) through c).